bash-bastion/basalt/docs/reference.md

 ## `bpm.toml`

 Place a `bpm.toml` at the root of a repository to directly control where `bpm` searches for binaries, completions, and man pages for that repository. **Note** that arrays _must only_ span a single line (the line it was defined on) due to limitations with the TOML parser.
-This restriction should be lifted in the future
+This restriction should be lifted in the future.
+All relative paths are relative to their respective `bpm.toml` file

 If any particular toml key is defined, it means automatic directory search with heuristics will not be performed.
 For example, if you define `binDirs`, `bpm` will only look for binaries that you specify in that array and will _not_ search `./bin`, `./bins`, etc.